 x = array(range(len(y)))

-Next, we'll define the functions to use in leastsq() function and check the differences in fitting.
-Below code, I defined three types of function to fit.
-You can also add or change the formulas in the functions to observe the fitting differences.
+In this tutorial, we define various objective functions to use and check differences in their fitting.
+In the code below, I have defined three types of functions to fit.
+You can also add or change the formulas to observe the fitting differences.

-We use below equations as a fitting function.
+We use the following equations as fitting functions.

 y = ax^2 + bx + c